 How much should the backpack of a West Highland Way trekker weigh?
 Answering this question is all but easy.

-As an (extremely) general rule, walkers staying indoors should never carry more than 9 kilograms of gear, read the best time of year to walk the WHW.
+As an (extremely) general rule, walkers staying indoors should never carry more than 9 kilograms of gear, obviously, this will depend on the time of year you walk the West Highland Way.
 The campers, on the other hand, should aim to keep the weight of their backpacks below 13 kilograms.
-Are you planning to have your stuff transferred along the route?
+Are you planning to have your gear transferred along the route?
 If that’s the case, keep in mind that most transfer services won’t accept luggage that weighs more than 20 kilograms.

 In case you have a chronic injury or you’re a complete beginner when it comes to trekking, your backpack should be really lightweight – much more so than anything mentioned above.